britram/draft-trammell-quic-spin/draft-trammell-quic-spinbit-delta.md

 --- abstract

-This document specifies the experimental addition of a latency spin bit to the QUIC transport protocol and describes how to use it to measure end-to-end latency.
+This document specifies the addition of a latency spin bit to the QUIC transport protocol and describes how to use it to measure end-to-end latency.
 It is intended as a delta to the current specification of QUIC.
-An appendix describes the Valid Edge Counter mechanism, which increases the utility of the spin bit in less than ideal network and traffic conditions without using the QUIC packet number.
+An appendix describes the Valid Edge Counter mechanism, which can be used to determine the validity of an RTT sample in case of loss and reodering without using the QUIC packet number.

 --- middle

 # Introduction

-The QUIC transport protocol {{?QUIC-TRANS=I-D.ietf-quic-transport}} is a UDP-encapsulated protocol integrated with Transport Layer Security (TLS)
-{{?TLS=I-D.ietf-tls-tls13}} to encrypt most of its protocol internals, beyond those handshake packets needed to establish or resume a TLS session, and information required to decrypt QUIC packets and to route QUIC packets to the correct machine in a load-balancing situation (the connection ID).
-In contrast to TCP, QUIC's wire image (see {{?WIRE-IMAGE=I-D.trammell-wire-image}}) exposes much less information about transport protocol state than TCP's wire image.
-Specifically, the fact that sequence and acknowledgement numbers and timestamps (available in TCP) cannot be seen by on-path observers in QUIC means that passive TCP loss and latency measurement techniques that rely on this information (e.g. {{CACM-TCP}}, {{TMA-QOF}}) cannot be easily ported to work with QUIC.
+The QUIC transport protocol {{?QUIC-TRANS=I-D.ietf-quic-transport}} uses Transport Layer Security (TLS) {{?TLS=I-D.ietf-tls-tls13}} to encrypt most of its protocol internals.
+In contrast to TCP where the sequence and acknowledgement numbers and timestamps (if the respective option is in use) can be seen by on-path observers and used to estimate end-to-end latency, QUIC's wire image (see {{?WIRE-IMAGE=I-D.trammell-wire-image}}) exposes currently not expose any information that can be used for passive latency measurement techniques that rely on this information (e.g. {{CACM-TCP}}, {{TMA-QOF}}).

-This document proposes a solution to this problem by adding an explicit signal for passive latency measurability to the QUIC short header: a "spin bit".
+This document adds an explicit signal for passive latency measurability to the QUIC short header: a "spin bit".
-Observation of the spin bit provides one RTT sample per RTT to passive observers of QUIC traffic.
+Passive observation of the spin bit provides one RTT sample per RTT to passive observers of QUIC traffic.
 This document describes the mechanism, how it can be added to QUIC, and how it can be used by passive measurement facilities to generate RTT samples.